Encyclopedia

 What is General Purpose Input/Output (GPIO)?

-General-purpose input/output (GPIO) connects devices, sensors, relays, alarms, and controllers with flexible digital signal control for automation, security, embedded systems, and equipment integration.
+GPIO connects devices, sensors, relays, alarms, and controllers through flexible digital signals for automation, security, embedded systems, and equipment integration.

 Becke Telcom